 Max Heart Rate and Training Zones

 This is no medical advice.
 Although moderate to strenuous workouts are generally considered healthy, everything depends on you and your situation.
-A trial at the Mayo Clinic with middle-aged, obese participants concluded that higher intensity workouts have the highest chance of increasing cardiorespiratory fitness while still being medically safe.
+A trial1 at the Mayo Clinic with middle-aged, obese participants concluded that higher intensity workouts have the highest chance of increasing cardiorespiratory fitness while still being medically safe.
 Nevertheless, if you think you are not healthy, see a doctor.
 If you are over 40 years old and have not worked out in the last couple of years, go see a doctor before starting a new fitness regime.
 The same is true if you are on any kind of medication.

 People just starting cardiovascular training (cardio for short) often need guidance.
 How much is too much, how much is too little?
 The most often recommended aids for finding one’s right training intensity are heart rate zones and perceived exertion.
 However, it is as easy for beginners to get their heart rate zones wrong, as it is easy to overestimate one’s exertion.
 So the best approach is to use both.
 They complement each other perfectly.
 Finding one’s individual heart rate zones depends on knowing one’s maximum heart rate (maxHR).
 Chances are however that one underestimates one’s maxHR, as it is highly individual and changes over the years.

 The most often cited formula for estimating maxHR is